teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 300
 - **Required Level**: 28
 - **Rarity**: Legendary
+- **VR Equipping Mechanics**: Carefully position the armor pieces and perform a ceremonial gesture to secure them.
 - **Description**: A magnificent armor crafted from gold, providing exceptional defense and a regal appearance.
+In VR, the ceremonial equipping process enhances the sense of grandeur and prestige.

 ---